EverGarden13/CV-/docs/COMP5523_Project_Report.md

 Several limitations are worth noting.
 Object detection was formally evaluated on only three classes (person, chair, car) due to test data availability.
 Door detection is implemented but not quantitatively evaluated.
 The proximity detection uses simple heuristics (bounding box area) rather than actual distance measurement, which works reasonably well but isn't as accurate as depth-based approaches would be.

-OCR and scene classification are implemented and work in manual testing, but lack formal quantitative evaluation due to time constraints in collecting appropriate test datasets.
-This is a significant limitation of the project scope - the functionality exists and works, but I can't provide rigorous performance metrics.
+OCR was formally evaluated on 100 images from the standard OCR dataset, achieving 44% text detection rate.
+Scene classification is implemented and works in manual testing, but lacks formal quantitative evaluation due to time constraints in collecting appropriate test datasets.

 The system requires decent hardware (minimum dual-core CPU, 4GB RAM) for real-time operation.
 Performance degrades in poor lighting conditions (below 50 lux), which is a fundamental limitation of camera-based systems.
-The evaluation was conducted on a limited dataset (45 images), which while sufficient to demonstrate the system works, isn't comprehensive enough to fully characterize performance across all conditions.
+The evaluation was conducted on a focused dataset (45 images for object detection, 100 images for OCR), which while sufficient to demonstrate the system works, isn't comprehensive enough to fully characterize performance across all conditions.

 ## 7. Challenges and Solutions